 Make the Impact of Donations Clear

-Your donors are giving you money because they want you to use it to make the world better.
+With individual giving, your donors are giving you money because they want you to use it to make the world better.
 Most donors will want to know how their donation is being used.
 You should do this both before and after a donor has given their financial contribution.
 Also consider adding an Impact page to your site.

 Before: Tell Potential Donors What Their Contribution Can Do